-1. N.D.
+- 1. N.D.
 Cent.
-Code § 12.1-41-02(1), (3) (Trafficking an individual) states, b.
-Sexual servitude in violation of section 12.1-41-04.

-1. A person commits the offense of trafficking an individual if the person knowingly recruits, transports, transfers, harbors, receives, provides, obtains, isolates, maintains, or entices an individual in furtherance of:
+Code § 12.1-41-02(1), (3) (Trafficking an individual) states, - 1.
+A person commits the offense of trafficking an individual if the person knowingly recruits, transports, transfers, harbors, receives, provides, obtains, isolates, maintains, or entices an individual in furtherance of: